-Fortunately, in 2020 and 2021, Tacoma Power experienced average water levels at its hydro dams.
+Fortunately, in 2020 through 2022, Tacoma Power experienced average or above average water levels at its hydro dams.
 In an average water year, Tacoma Power purchases a minimal amount of power and typically has more power to sell in the wholesale market.
+However, since 2023, Tacoma Power's annual average water levels have returned to drier conditions at near or below Adverse.